Discover Trends & Technology

 Subscription boxes are a great way to personalize your gift giving: for a monthly fee, subscribers receive boxes of curated products based on their interests.
 There are subscription boxes for everything from makeup to clothing to plants and food.
 And, since they arrive regularly, they have a ripple effect, continuing to spread joy long after the occasion you initially bought them for.

 For example, rather than settle for a Valentine's bouquet, why not make flowers a regular gift for a whole year?
-1-800-Flowers.com, a Chase Pay merchant, offers rose of the month, seasonal chocolate covered strawberries, or the classic fruit of the month clubs, all of which keep the Valentine's spirit coming every month.
+1-800-Flowers.com, a Chase Pay merchant, offers rose of the month or the classic fruit of the month clubs, all of which keep the Valentine's spirit coming every month.

 Alfred Palomares, Vice President of Consumer Floral Brand Merchandising for 1-800 Flowers, says that choosing between flowers, candy, or other treats doesn't have to be difficult, as long as you follow one simple rule.